mobilizejs/mobilize.js/docs/manual/source/support.rst

 mobilize.js is based on Javascript transformations, meaning that you need to have a Javascript capable browser running it.
-Low end devices and proxying browsers, like OVI Browser and Opera Mini are not on this list.

-Client side Javascript is not a hard requirement.

-mobilize.js can be also executed on server-side, using
+However, client side Javascript support is not a hard requirement. mobilize.js can be also executed on server-side, using
 a theming proxy server.
 For the details, please contact the development team.